marekandreas/elpa/PERFORMANCE_TUNING.md

 - 16,1
 - 1,16

 do work, but with less optimal performance.
+Especially, setups which allow only for one row (or column) in the 2D MPI grid do result in less than optimal performance.
+This is illustrated in the figure below where we show the run-time for the solution of a 20k matrix, with the number of MPI processes varying from 2 to 40.
+Please not that setups which enforce one process row (or process column), since the total number of MPI tasks is a prime number should always be avoided.

 In case you do have the free choice of the number of MPI-tasks which you want to use, try to use a setup which can be split up in a "quadratic" way.
-If this is not possible, you might want to use less MPI tasks in ELPA than in your calling application and try the internal redistribution of ELPA.
+If this is not possible, you might want to use less MPI tasks within ELPA than in your calling application and try the internal redistribution of ELPA to a new process grid.

+#### Hybrid MPI-OpenMP runs ####
+For the optimal performance of hybrid MPI-OpenMP runs with the  *ELPA*-library, it is mandatory that you do not overbook the node with a combination of MPI tasks and OpenMP threads.
+Also, disable "nested OpenMP" and ensure that your threaded BLAS and LAPACK libraries do use more than one thread.
+Last but not least, please check that on your system the appropriate pinning of the MPI tasks and the OpenMP threads per tasks is ensured.
+Thus please, keep an eye on
+- the number of MPI tasks * OpenMP threads <= number of cores per node
+- set the number of OpenMP threads by setting the OMP_NUM_THREADS variable
+- set the number of threads in the BLAS and LAPACK library (for Intel's MKL set MKL_NUM_THREADS to a value larger 1)
+- check the pinning of MPI tasks and OpenMP threads, but do not pin to hyperthreads

+#### GPU runs ####
+If you want to use the GPU version of ELPA, please ensure that the same number of MPI tasks is mapped to each GPU in the node.
+If this cannot be achieved, then do not fully occupy the node with all MPI tasks.
+For example on a hypothetical node with 34 cores and 3 GPUs, do use only 33 MPI tasks per node and map always 11 MPI tasks to each GPU.
+Furthermore, if you have (the very common situation) with more than 1 MPI task per GPU, the performance will be improved quite dramatically if you ensure that the NVIDIA MPS daemon is running on each node.
+Please make sure that only one MPS daemon is started per node.
+For more details please also have a look at [this](https://www.sciencedirect.com/science/article/abs/pii/S0010465520304021) publication.